Ailrun/Quilt-Impl/README.md

 end
 ```

-Last but not least, identifiers starting with a captial letter is
+Last but not least, identifiers starting with captial letters are reserved
 for type/term constructor for datatypes, thus one cannot use
 them for normal variables.